NovelAI: The AI Writing Sandbox Born from a Privacy Scandal

 Remember the AI Dungeon disaster?
 NovelAI’s answer to that isn’t a privacy policy.
 It’s math.

 Every story you write is encrypted in your browser using XSalsa20 (a stream cipher) before it ever reaches NovelAI’s servers.
 The encryption key is derived from your password through argon2 hashing.
-What this means in practice: the stories stored on NovelAI’s servers are scrambled data that even Anlatan’s own staff cannot read.
+The stories stored on NovelAI’s servers are scrambled data that even Anlatan’s own staff cannot read.
+(I love this so much.)

 During active generation, unencrypted portions of your story do travel to their servers so the AI can process them, but that data is transmitted over HTTPS and isn’t logged or stored.

-This design has a real consequence.
+This design has a real consequence, though.
 If you forget your password and reset it, your stories are gone.
-There’s no recovery, no “contact support” option.
-The encryption is genuine, and genuine encryption means nobody has a back door, not even the people who built it.
+No recovery.
+No “contact support” option.
+The encryption is genuine, and genuine encryption means nobody has a back door.
+Not even the people who built it.

-For writers working on sensitive material, or simply writers who believe their creative work is nobody’s business but their own, this level of privacy is rare in the AI writing space.
+For writers working on sensitive material, or writers who just believe their creative work is nobody’s business, this level of privacy is rare in the AI writing space.

 NovelAI’s Lorebook is how you give the AI persistent memory about your story.
-You create entries for characters, locations, rules of your world, plot details, and anything else you want the AI to remember.
+You create entries for characters, locations, world rules, plot details, whatever you want the AI to remember.
 When certain keywords appear in the text, the relevant Lorebook entries get pulled into the AI’s context window automatically.

 The Image Generation Side

 The image generation runs on NovelAI’s own custom diffusion models, with tools for inpainting, upscaling, and a “vibe transfer” feature that lets you guide the style of generated images.
 It’s focused squarely on anime and manga aesthetics.
-If you want photorealistic cover art or watercolor illustrations, this isn’t the tool.
+If you want photorealistic cover art or watercolor illustrations, look elsewhere.

-For fiction writers, the practical use case is concept art: character visualizations, scene compositions, cover mockups.
+For fiction writers, the practical use case is concept art.
+Character visualizations, scene compositions, maybe even a cover mockup or two.
 It’s a nice bonus bundled into a writing subscription rather than a standalone product you’d pay for separately.

 Who This Is For (and Who It Isn’t)

-NovelAI rewards a specific kind of writer: someone who enjoys tinkering with tools, who doesn’t mind spending time adjusting parameters to dial in the output they want, and who values creative freedom and privacy above guided workflows.
+NovelAI rewards a specific kind of writer.
+Someone who enjoys tinkering with tools and adjusting parameters, and who values creative freedom and privacy above guided workflows.

 It has a real learning curve.
 The interface offers sampling parameters, context settings, prompt engineering options, and configuration choices that can feel overwhelming if you’re coming from a simpler tool.
 Getting consistently good prose output requires understanding how the models work and investing time in your Lorebook.
 This is not a “type a prompt and get a chapter” experience.